 All students who wish to read Level II or Level III courses in English, must have passed the Level I course in the particular genre.
-For example, LITS1001 is required for all Level II and III courses in Poetry, LITS1002 is required for all Level II and III courses in Prose Fiction, and LITS1003 is required for all Level II and III courses in Drama.
-However, please note that a few courses may have more than one Level I courses as pre-requisites.
+For example, LITS1001 is required for all Level II and III courses in Poetry, LITS1002 is required for all Level II and III courses in Prose Fiction, and LITS1003 is required for all Level II and III courses in Prose Fiction, and LITS1003 is required for all Level II and III courses in Prose Fiction, and LITS1003 is required for all Level II and III courses as pre-requisites.